fajriyan/info-gempa/README.md

 - [1.2.8] - create page about, add animation
 - [1.2.9] - fix DOM nesting and delete useless components
 - [1.3.0] - create new page `gempa dirasakan` and change navbar to components
+- [1.3.1] - fix route sitemap and robots, fix ui 404 and error overflow